-A Smoked Salmon pasta Carbonara is super easy and quick and a carbonara without cream is lighter.
-The eggs and parmesan cheese give it plenty of flavour and make the dish creamy enough.
-Plus, you are much more likely to have these ingredients in which makes it way more convenient.
-Smoked Salmon is a great alternative to bacon and has it's own strong flavour which is why this dish works so well.
+Smoked Salmon Pasta Carbonara without cream is easy, quick and light.
+The eggs and parmesan cheese give it plenty of flavour and make the dish lovely and creamy.
+Smoked Salmon is a great alternative to bacon and has its own strong flavour which is why this dish works so well.
+Because the Salmon doesn't need to be cooked, you can have this dish ready in just 15 minutes.

 Ingredients